franciscotobar/devportal/rif/relay/architecture.md

 #### Proxy
 The proxy is only implemented in the Custom Smart Wallet because it delegates every call to a SmartWallet logic address.
 This proxy is the one instantiated per SmartWallet, and it will receive the SmartWallet address as Master Copy (MC).
 So every call made to this proxy will end up executing the logic defined in the MC.

-For the transaction execution (´execute()´ call), MC logic will do the signature verification and payment.
+For the transaction execution (`execute()` call), MC logic will do the signature verification and payment.
 Then it will execute the request, and, if custom logic was defined, it will forward the flow to it before returning.

 During the initialization of the Custom Smart Wallet a custom logic can be set (which would impact the proxy’s state of course), the initialization process and set of the custom logic can only be done during the deployment of the smart wallet.